apisyouwonthate/openapi.tools/src/pages/contributing/index.md

 layout: '../../layouts/StaticPageLayout.astro'
 ---

+OpenAPI.Tools is a community-driven project from APIs You Won't Hate that aims to provide the best resources for OpenAPI users.
+We are a small team of volunteers that work on this project in our free time.
+We are always looking for ways to improve the project and make it more useful for the community.

+## Tool submission guidelines

+We encourage all efforts in the OpenAPI ecosystem, and none of these tools are easy to create and maintain.
+That said, we don't want to be an exhaustive list of every single tool out there.
+OpenAPI.Tools is a curated list, which aims to help people find modern, reliable tooling, that's of as high quality as we can reasonably hope for.

+Our focus on high-quality tooling means we cannot accept every tool that would like to be listed here, at least not right away.
+Submissions must align with the following guidelines:

+- **Real-world use**: there should be evidence that people are using it, perhaps through package downloads, GitHub stars, or other means
+- **Testable**: submissions should be released, and there should be a way of testing it so we can validate it works
+- **Relevant**: all submissions must relate to the OpenAPI ecosystem and abide by its [Code of Conduct](https://github.com/OAI/OpenAPI-Specification/blob/main/CODE_OF_CONDUCT.md)
+- **Terminology**: descriptions and language should follow the [OpenAPI Glossary](https://github.com/openapi-contrib/glossary?tab=readme-ov-file#api-description)

 ## 🛠 Adding New Tools

 To add a new tool to the project, you need to create a new markdown file in the `src/content/tools/` directory.
 Each tool should have its own file.